Ronaldo-Nunes/Cursos/Geracao-Tech-Unimed-BH-Ciencia-Dados/compare-faces-package/README.md

 image = load_img.get_image_file("my_image.jpg")
 image_compare = load_img.get_image_file("other_image.jpg")
-result_message = comparation.confront_faces(image, image_compare)
+message_result = comparation.confront_faces_message(image, image_compare)

-# confront_image returns a string informing whether or not the faces belong to the same person and the distance between them
+# result_confront_faces returns a string informing whether or not the faces belong to the same person and the distance between them

+comparison_result = comparation.confront_faces(image, image_compare)
+# returns a tuple where the first value is a boolean, which says whether or not the faces belong to the same person, and the second
+# value is a float that represents the distance between the faces

-plot.plot_result(image, image_compare, result_message)
+plot.plot_result(image, image_compare, message_result)

 # plot_result displays the images and the massage using matplotlib library
 ```